Nash equilibrium: Coordination game

 The coordination game is a classic two-player, two-strategy game, as shown in the example payoff matrix to the right.
 There are two pure-strategy equilibria, (A,A) with payoff 4 for each player and (B,B) with payoff 2 for each.
-The combination (B,B) is a Nash equilibrium because if either player unilaterally changes his strategy from B to A, his payoff will fall from 2 to 1.
+The combination (B,B) is a Nash equilibrium because if either player unilaterally changes their strategy from B to A, their payoff will fall from 2 to 1.